LibrePhotos/librephotos/apps/docs/_posts/contribution/0000-03-01-documentation.md

 ### Videos

-Videos can be embedded from YouTube, Vimeo, Google Drive, or this repository.
+Videos can be embedded if they are stored on YouTube, Vimeo, Google Drive, or this repository.

 {% raw %}
 ```liquid